Originally published on February 6, 2020, this post has been updated for accuracy and relevancy.

-Answer: Biosafety cabinets are vital units that keep personnel safe.
-Usually, the materials handled within the cabinets are incredibly dangerous.
-Essentially, that’s why they’re in the biosafety cabinet!
-Human beings and the environment can’t make direct contact with them without consequences.
+Answer: Biosafety cabinets are essential units.
+Ultimately, they keep lab employees safe.
+Usually, the materials within the cabinets are incredibly dangerous.
+That’s why they’re in the biosafety cabinet!
+Humans (and the environment) can’t make contact with them without serious consequences.

-And, lab contamination can happen for various reasons.
-Possible sources are dirty lab coats, unclean work areas, and poor culture management.
-While discovering contamination can be problematic, specialists such as SEPS can quickly decontaminate it.
+Also, lab contamination can happen for several reasons.
+Possible catalysts are dirty lab coats, unclean workspaces, and poor culture management.
+Of course, discovering contamination can be problematic.
+However, specialists such as SEPS can quickly decontaminate it.
 In addition, any chemicals spills can be easily remedied with simple guidelines.

 Additionally, the residue of these substances can build up inside the cabinet.
 Obviously, this buildup is equally as hazardous as the material itself.
-Sometimes, lab personnel can mishandle these specimens and cause an accident or spill.
+Sometimes, lab personnel can mishandle these specimens.
+Of course, this leads to an accident or spill.
 In all of these cases, decontamination is a necessary laboratory maintenance service.

 Q: How Do You Decontaminate a BSC?

-Answer: One of the more primitive methods to decontaminate a biosafety cabinet is bleach.
-However, it shouldn’t be a regular cleaning method.
-What most people don’t know is that bleach, while a germicide, is corrosive to the steel that most biosafety cabinets are made of.
+Answer: One of the more archaic methods to decontaminate a biosafety cabinet is bleach.
+However, no lab should rely on it as a regular cleaning method.
+Bleach, while a germicide, is corrosive to the steel that most biosafety cabinets are made of.
 Therefore, you should limit your use of bleach to emergencies only.
 Basically, you should only use bleach after a sudden spill or accident.